brotame/multi-step-form/README.md

 1. Take the code from the file and manually place it inside the **before <\/body> tag** section of your page.

    > Remember to put the code inside a <script><\/script> tag.
-It is recommended first minify the code as it will reduce significantly the amount of characters used.
+It is recommended to first minify the code as it will reduce significantly the amount of characters used.

 2. Include the script tag below in the **before <\/body> tag** section of your page: